hazelcast/hazelcast-reference-manual/src/Diagnostics.md

 ```

 The OperationHeartbeats plugin is enabled by default since it has very little overhead and will only print to the diagnostics
-file if the max-deviation is exceeded.
+file if the max-deviation (explained below) is exceeded.

 You can control the OperationHeartbeats plugin using the following properties:

 - `hazelcast.diagnostics.operation-heartbeat.seconds`: The frequency this plugin is writing the collected information to the disk.
 It is configured to be 10 seconds by default.
 0 disables the plugin.
-- `hazelcast.diagnostics.operation-heartbeat.max-deviation-percentage`:  The maximum allowed deviation percentage and defaults to 33.
-E.g. with a default 60 call timeout and operation-heartbeat interval being 15 seconds, the maximum deviation with a deviation-percentage of 33, is 5 seconds.
-So if a packet is arrived after 19 seconds; no problem; but if it arrives after 21 seconds, then the plugin will render.
+- `hazelcast.diagnostics.operation-heartbeat.max-deviation-percentage`:  The maximum allowed deviation percentage.
+Its default value is 33.
+For example, with a default 60 call timeout and operation heartbeat interval being 15 seconds, the maximum deviation with a deviation-percentage of 33, is 5 seconds.
+So there is no problem if a packet is arrived after 19 seconds, but if it arrives after 21 seconds, then the plugin will render.

 ##### MemberHeartbeats

-This plugin looks a lot like the OperationHeartbeats plugin, but instead of relying on operation-hearts to determine deviation, it relies on member/member cluster heartbeats.
+This plugin looks a lot like the OperationHeartbeats plugin, but instead of relying on operation heartbeats to determine the deviation, it relies on member/member cluster heartbeats.
 Every member will send a heartbeat to every other member periodically (by default every 5 seconds).

-Just like the OperationHeartbeats, the MemberHeartbeats plugin can be used to detect if there are networking problems long before they actually lead to problems like splitbrains etc.
+Just like the OperationHeartbeats, the MemberHeartbeats plugin can be used to detect if there are networking problems long before they actually lead to problems such as split-brain syndromes.

 The following shows an example of the output where no member/member heartbeat has been received for 9 seconds: